adap/flower/doc/source/how-to-use-differential-privacy.rst

   :width: 700
   :alt: local DP mod

-Below is a sample code about how to use :code:`LocalDpMod`:
+Below is a code example that shows how to use :code:`LocalDpMod`:

 .. code-block:: python